 The other day my husband and I were walking down the sidewalk in my neighborhood.
-I’m no spring chicken and he’s 10 years older.
+I’m no spring chicken, and he’s 10 years older.
 A young mother with a child on each hand came walking toward us.
-One of us was going to have to step aside; preferably all of us would make the effort.
+One of us was going to have to step aside; preferably, all of us would make an effort.

-I’m really showing my age here, but I can remember a time when people held the door and let another, especially their elders and, OK, females, go through first.
+I’m really showing my age here, but I can remember a time when people held the door and let another, especially their elders and, okay, females, go through first.

-This young mother (and fathers are included in my diatribe) must also be the reason that people (all right, of all ages) walk and text on their phone not thinking that perhaps someone else might like to walk on that same sidewalk without collision.
+This young mother (and fathers included) must also be the reason that people (all right, of all ages) walk and text on their phone, not thinking that perhaps someone else might like to walk on that same sidewalk without collision.

 Do you know of Miss Manners?
-I admire her; possibly I love her.
+I admire her; possibly, love her.
 I would like to channel her sarcastic wit the next time someone nearly runs into me while texting or allows a door to slam into my face.

 I don’t mean for this to be a forum to vent, but I’m guessing some of you have noticed this behavior too.
 In some countries, all adults act as parents to misbehaving children (it takes a village).
 What would happen if we very politely reminded those selfish, unmannerly souls of the Golden Rule?
 How would you do it?
 Let’s ask Miss Manners.

 Terri Lackey is director for communication for Women of the ELCA.
 This Throwback Thursday blog first ran in January 2015 when she worked for Gather magazine.